 - Leave the room or area the dog is in and wait a few minutes for him to calm down before trying again.
 Repeat this method as necessary until the dog begins to understand that every time he jumps it just causes you to leave (getting him the exact opposite of what he wants).

 - Try leashing the dog to a door knob, table, or chair leg (or a tree if you are outside).
 Then when the dog tries to jump up on you just back away out of the dog's reach.
 Wait until the dog is calm then try approaching again.
 Repeat this method as necessary until the dog begins to understand that the jumping, excited behavior causes you to move farther away, and calm behavior is what gets you to come closer.
+This can work well when working on greetings.

 - Try asking the dog to do known behaviors that are incompatible with jumping up such as a Sit, Down, or Touch.

 - Dogs understand the concept of a time-out the same way children do.
 Let the dog take a time-out in his kennel or in another room until he calms down.
 You can also try leashing the dog to a table or chair leg.
 Just remember that during a time out you must ignore the dog completely!
 No looking at or talking to at all.
 Do not let the dog out no matter how much he is barking or whining!
 That just teaches him that bad behavior gets him out of time out.
 You may have to wait 30 seconds.
 You may have to wait 30 minutes.
 The key here is to WAIT for that calm behavior.
 As soon as the dog is calm (10-15 seconds) let him out of time-out to try again.
-If you wait for to long after the dog has calmed down, even just a minute, to let him out of time-out he won't know what he is being let out for.
+If you wait for too long after the dog has calmed down, even just a few minutes, to let him out of time-out he won't know what he is being let out for.
 Just be careful not to overuse this method.
 If you use it too much the dog may begin to associate his kennel, leash, or whatever room you put him in as a bad thing.
 So long as you don't overuse this method it works the same way as sending a child to their room.